 Step #3: Hide WordPress pages, posts, or categories

 Once you’ve configured the plugin settings, you can hide WordPress pages, posts, and categories.

-Here’s what you need to do to make categories password-protected or private:
+Here’s what you need to do to make categories hidden, password-protected or private:

 Head over to Posts → Categories from the WP admin panel.
 Create a new category and give it a name, slug, and description.

-You can also create a private or password-protected sub-category.
+You can also create a hidden sub-category.
 Simply use the Parent Category option to choose the correct parent category.
-If your parent category isn’t password-protected or private, then only the content you add to the sub-category will be protected.
+If your parent category isn’t protected then only the content you add to the sub-category will be protected.

-Use the Visibility settings to either password-protect the WordPress category or make it private.
+Use the Visibility settings to either password-protect the WordPress category or hide it based on users or roles.